tokenika/eosfactory/steem.md

 ![Huta-Szkla-Julia-111.jpg](https://steemitimages.com/DQma9A6x8WFLDDtQrGgJ2o9Mma1apHGfjFH1mY9PdKYvGLn/Huta-Szkla-Julia-111.jpg)

 [EOS Factory](http://eosfactory.io/) is a smart-contract development framework, created by [Tokenika](https://tokenika.io).
-Our aim is to offer a similar functionality to Ethereum's [Truffle Framework](http://truffleframework.com/).
+We want to offer a similar functionality to Ethereum's [Truffle Framework](http://truffleframework.com/).

-Our ultimate goal is this: using a simple command-line interface within a single IDE you'll be able to launch a private testnet and then compile, unit-test and deploy EOS smart-contracts.
+**Our ultimate goal is this: using a simple command-line interface within a single IDE you'll be able to launch a private testnet and then compile, unit-test and deploy EOS smart-contracts.**

 *EOSFactory* works nicely with [Visual Studio Code](https://code.visualstudio.com).
 This will allow you to write EOS smart-contracts, play with them and then perform proper unit-testing, all within one robust IDE.